 Autopsies are performed at State expense.

-If you are not from NH, you may wish to select a local funeral home from your hometown to assist you.
-They will contact a NH funeral home and work together to meet your family's needs.
+If you are not from New Hampshire, you may wish to select a local funeral home from your hometown to assist you.
+They will contact a New Hampshire funeral home and work together to meet your family's needs.

 In most cases, the deceased can be released to a funeral home immediately following the autopsy, usually within 24 to 48 hours of arrival at OCME.
 However, the deceased may remain at OCME for as long as required to make the necessary funeral arrangements.